GJDuck/e9patch/doc/e9tool-user-guide.md

 * The `state` argument is a pointer to a structure containing all general-purpose registers, the flag register (`%rflags`), the stack register (`%rsp`) and the instruction pointer register (`%rip`).
-  See the `examples/state.c` example for the structure layout.
+  See the `state.c` example for the structure layout.
   Except for `%rip`, the values in the structure can be modified, in which case the corresponding register will be updated accordingly.
 * The `NAME[i]` argment will either be an integer or a string, depending on